-If you've ever wondered how to crochet a scarf, embroider a pillowcase or make a quit, this project can help you learn these skills and more.
+The Fiber Arts project is filled with different techniques, all based on manipulating fiber into an art piece.
+If you've ever wondered how to crochet a scarf, embroider a pillowcase or make a quilt, this project can help you learn these skills and more.
 Fiber Arts focuses on skills passed down through generations to provide basic family needs, such as apparel, home furnishings and decorations.
+Skills such as knitting, needle arts, quilting, weaving, macramé, and spinning are just as important today as they ever have been!
+Create items for fair exhibits or to donate to hospitals, shelters or nursing homes.